fortellerq/notes/proxmox/proxmox.md

 Also note that it might be possible to forcefully insert a newer community compiled apci.sys driver for XP, but I haven't tested this.
 Losing the ability to shut down fully from inside the VM isn't big deal, we can always force stop the VM from the Proxmox dashboard.

 ### Virtual hard drive
-Since the Windows XP & Vista installer will not know how to deal with modern hard drives, we first should create & format our VM drive on a Windows 10/11 VM with MBR, NTFS.
+Since the Windows XP & Vista installer will not know how to properly format modern hard drives, we first should create & format our VM drive on a Windows 10/11 VM with MBR, NTFS.
 Then reassign the drive to the Win XP/Vista VM and proceed with installation.

 For the installation, virtual hard disk must be either IDE or SATA (SATA is faster than IDE).
 We can enable Discard and SSD emulation and possibly use SSD Tweaker Pro to run Trim.